CRANFIELD MANAGEMENT DEVELOPMENT LIMITED

 ii) to alter the timetable, location, classes and delivery format of the Programme

 2.2 The Programme will be given at a nominated Training Site as advised to the Client.
-Should circumstances change Cranfield reserves the right to nominate a reasonable alternative Training Site and will advise the Client of this.
+Should circumstances change CMDL reserves the right to nominate a reasonable alternative Training Site and will advise the Client of this.

-i) the number of attendees is insufficient to justify running the Programme, or if Cranfield is prevented from doing so by events beyond its reasonable control, including in particular, but not limited to, illness of lecturing staff.
+i) the number of attendees is insufficient to justify running the Programme, or if CMDL is prevented from doing so by events beyond its reasonable control, including in particular, but not limited to, illness of lecturing staff.

 ii) the Client fails to pay for the Programme within fourteen (14) days of the fees becoming due.